Deepika081/ml-learning-journey/README.md

 ## Contents
 - Day 1: Map, Filter, Reduce, and File Handling
+- Day 2: OOPs concepts in python(Basic syntax and understanding of concepts)

 ## How to View
 Click on any `.ipynb` file above to view it directly in GitHub.